-Temple Law School will be represented at the National Trial Competition in Texas this April after commanding performances by two Temple squads at the Regional Trial Competition, held in Philadelphia at the end of February.
+The National Trial Team earned the right to represent Temple Law School at the National Trial Competition in Texas in April after commanding performances by two Temple squads at the Regional Trial Competition, held in Philadelphia at the end of February.
 In addition to the team successes, 3Ls Dominique Montoya and Nicholas Guth were each recognized with the Edward Ohlbaum Best Advocate Award for their final round performances.

 Both squads dominated in every round on their march to join the final four.
 The team consisting of 3L Dominique Montoya, 2L Lauren Doig, and 2L Andrew Marth won every single preliminary round and in each round won every single judge’s ballot, finishing as finalists against teams from 11 other law schools.
 While acknowledging that the outcome wasn’t everything they had hoped for, Montoya expressed confidence that their Temple training had prepared them well: “Temple’s philosophy has always been to mold us into trial lawyers, ready for real life practice,” she said.
 “That’s how we approached this past weekend; not as a competition, but we treated each round as a trial for our client.
 Even though the outcome was disappointing, our team displayed an unparalleled level of zealous advocacy and seamless teamwork.
 All thanks to our coaches and to the community of Temple Law that pushed us there.
 I’m so proud of our performances and I wouldn’t change a thing.”
 “I feel so lucky that some of the best trial lawyers and advocates in the country give up so much of their own time to develop law students into strong and confident advocates,” echoed Doig.
 “It’s truly an experience that cannot be replicated.”